stalker314314/serbian-osm-lint/README.md

 http://kokanovic.org/serbian-osm-lint

-If it is not daily updated there, contact me!
+If it is not updated for 3 days, contact me!

 [This is OSM user](https://www.openstreetmap.org/user/Serbian%20OSM%20Lint%20bot) that this script can be seen running live.